October 31, 2025

 At Compassion, we work to share the gospel in word and action to release children from poverty in Jesus’ name.

-What does this mean?
-First, we share the good news of the gospel with every child in our program, giving them eternal hope.
+Through child sponsorship, we share the good news of the gospel with every child in our program, giving them eternal hope.
 We then live out the gospel by taking action to meet their tangible right-now and long-term needs.

 For example, all children receive access to medical checkups, malnutrition monitoring and education to ensure they have the necessities they need to grow.
 We also step in to provide disaster relief for children facing crises and prioritize child protection to keep children safe from violence and exploitation.

 With their needs met, children go from surviving to thriving, empowered to journey out of poverty.
-We’ve seen the impact of our program[blog/compassion-impact-data] time and time again.
-In fact, a recent study shows that out of the Compassion sponsorship alumni surveyed in the Dominican Republic, 97% were released from poverty!
+We’ve seen the impact of our program time and time again.
+In fact, in a recent survey of 99 Compassion alumni from the Dominican Republic, 97% of those surveyed said they were released from poverty!

 Two young girls embrace while standing in front of a tin home.